 Nature Republic Aloe Vera Foam Cleanser removes impurities from your skin with its creamy foam, which contains aloe vera extract.

-Let’s consider the cleanser components.
 As with many skincare products, Glycerin’s humectant properties see it listed second in this formulation following water.
 It moisturises the skin by drawing water from the air into the skin’s surface, simultaneously creating a protective layer to prevent moisture loss.
-Aloe Barbadensis Leaf Extract or Aloe Vera Extract can soothe skin and serves as an anti-inflammatory as well as acting to moisturise skin.
+Aloe Vera Leaf Extract can soothe skin and serves as an anti-inflammatory as well as acting as a moisturiser.
 Full of antibacterial and anti-inflammatory capabilities, Lauric acid is derived from coconut and used for its skin repairing, anti-acne and cleansing properties.

 Myristic Acid, Stearic Acid, Cocamidopropyl Betaine and Sodium Laureth Sulfate (SLS) are surfactants.
 Oils have a higher surface tension than water.
 Surfactants lower oil’s surface tension so water can combine with the oil molecules and wash impurities away.
 However, SLS is one of the most sensitizing cleansing agents used in skincare products.